dekuNukem/duckyPad-Pro/README.md

 All of which would inflate the cost way beyond just getting an off-the-shelf battery pack.
 As this is a one-person project, I prefer to keep things simple.

-Also, while the hardware for Wi-Fi is in place, the functionality is currently unimplemented.

 ## New CPU

 duckyPad Pro now runs a significantly more powerful processor: